MichaelWarneke/ngrx-firestore-examples/README.md

 I am using nrwl as I think the lib structure is a good place to seperate all the different examples in one repo.
 There is a lib for the the database access functions and different lazy loaded libs for different connections to ngrx.

+The live example was NOT build in production to get the log outputs https://ngrx-firestore-examples.firebaseapp.com

 Feel free to comment and pull your own approaches...

 # Setup

 --APP

 The App just acts as a container for the authentication and the different libs.
 It handles the login/logout and routes via the nav buttons to the different libs.

 --auth

 Auth is the lib handling the authentication.
 For my database a setup a fake user with a fake password.
 This is neccessary to to similate the problems occour when the observables are still hot but the user is not authenticated anymore.

 --db

 Db is the lib to handle all database connections.
 Pretty straight forward and nothing special to that for the moment.

 # first